alestic/ec2-consistent-snapshot/README.md

 # CREDITS

-Thanks to the following for performing tests on early versions, providing feedback, bug reports, and patches:
+Thanks to the following for performing tests on early versions, providing feature development, feedback, bug reports, and patches:

     David Erickson
     Steve Caldwell